Any home renovation or makeover relies on the right paint colors to achieve the best results in your design changes.

 If a lighter shade is preferred, a semi-gloss paint is a wise choice.
 Semi-gloss paint makes dirt less evident and is better for cleaning without showing any wear.

 Neutral colors like grey, beige, or tan will be easier to clean and maintain than a white shade.
 They also offer more design flexibility.

 If you’re having slatwall panels installed in your garage (available in eight colors), they’re not just a great way to keep clutter off your garage floor, they can also be cleaned very easily.

 Painting a garage floor with a masonry, epoxy, or latex paint is one low-cost option for refreshing your floor’s look.
 Unfortunately, this option doesn’t provide much of a long-term flooring solution for your garage.

 Depending on the level of your garage’s foot and vehicle traffic, garage floor paint may need to be reapplied in just a couple of years due to chipping and wear.

 Another flooring option for your garage are PVC floor tiles.
-These non-adhesive interlocking tiles install easily and offer more than enough colour and design combinations to complement your other garage paint ideas.
+These non-adhesive interlocking tiles install easily and offer more than enough color and design combinations to complement your other garage paint ideas.

-There are differing opinions on the ideal colour schemes for a house’s exterior, but here are some generally agreed-upon guidelines to follow when choosing a garage door paint colour:
+There are differing opinions on the ideal color schemes for a house’s exterior, but here are some generally agreed-upon guidelines to follow when choosing a garage door paint color: